-Their nonprofit firm, based in Boston, is called MASS -- short for Model of Architecture Serving Society.
-And though they trained at Harvard, they say they learned the most important lessons of architecture during their time spent in -- of all places -- Rwanda.
+Their nonprofit firm, based in Boston, is called MASS -- short for Model of Architecture Serving Society, and they were inspired early on by the work of Dr. Paul Farmer, who passed away unexpectedly just months after our story first aired last fall.
+Though trained at Harvard, MASS' founders say they learned the most important lessons of architecture during time they spent in -- of all places -- Rwanda.

 Rwanda is a country many people know for one thing -- the 1994 genocide that killed more than 800,000 people.
 Today Rwanda is at peace -- a bustling nation of 13 million working hard to lift its population out of poverty.
 There are construction projects all around the country, several of them being designed by MASS.
 Though started by Americans, the head of its team in Kigali today is Rwandan architect Christian Benimana.